Reading and Understanding Forex Trading Quotes

 Download it for FREE today by clicking the banner below!

-There's more information we can draw from Forex live quotes.
+There is more information we can obtain from Forex live trading quotes.
 For instance, the spread can be a useful piece of data for Forex traders.
 The spread is simply the difference between the bid price and the ask price.
 It is measured in pips, points, or ticks - which is typically the fourth digit of a quote after a dot.
 Let's consider our running example of EUR/USD priced at 1.1234/1.1235.
 The difference between the bid and ask price here is 0.0001.
 This is the equivalent of saying that the spread is one pip.

 Most traders know that every transition in the Forex market involves buying or selling at the opening of an order - and, reversely, selling or buying at closing.
 Thus, if you are going long on EUR/USD, you are first buying euros for dollars at the ask price.
 Doing this will make the order open with a slight minus at the equivalent value of the spread.
 Why does this happen?
 Because to close the order, you will facilitate a counter transaction, and sell the appreciated euros for the US dollars at the bid price.

 It is important to remember that all buy orders open at the ask price, and subsequently close at the bid price of a traded instrument.
 Conversely, all sell orders open at the bid price, and close at the ask price of the instrument.
-It's worth keeping in mind that although a price chart may be reflecting both bid and ask lines for a currency pair, the chart itself is drawn by the bid price.
+This means that the spread is also regarded as a cost of trading - the wider the spread, the bigger that cost it.

 Thanks to the interconnectivity of all traders, Forex quotes represent the best price available on the market at any given time.
 That's why Forex is a popular choice for investors - it's the most liquid market in the world.
 Except for times of major market turbulence, any significant differences in quotes are momentarily negated through an automatic arbitrage.